seancorfield/honeysql/doc/getting-started.md

 Out of the box, as part of the extended ANSI SQL support, HoneySQL supports quite a few [PostgreSQL extensions](postgresql.md).

-> Note: the [nilenso/honeysql-postgres library](https://github.com/nilenso/honeysql-postgres) which provided PostgreSQL support for HoneySQL 1.x does not work with HoneySQL 2.x.
-However, HoneySQL 2.x includes all of the functionality from that library (up to 0.3.104) out of the box!
+> Note: the [nilenso/honeysql-postgres](https://github.com/nilenso/honeysql-postgres) library which provided PostgreSQL support for HoneySQL 1.x does not work with HoneySQL 2.x.
+However, HoneySQL 2.x includes all of the functionality from that library (up to 0.4.112) out of the box!

 ## Format Options